dmarti/CAPCA/README.md

 the advertiser would not choose to sponsor if aware of it.

-Advertisers seldom choose to place their advertising on illegal activity and typically pull their ads when they discover it.
+Advertisers seldom choose to place their advertising on illegal activity and often pull their ads when they discover it.
 However, social media companies are failing to inform advertisers when the advertisers do sponsor illegal activity, even when advertisers are supporting content that social media companies themselves